Summer 1969, Age 17

 As a therapist, I encounter compelling energies, mysterious coincidences, precognitive dreams and psychic phenomena on a regular basis.
 These things happen often enough that I assume they are normal and natural.
 Our inner and outer experiences are not separate universes: they are intimately intertwined aspects of one reality.
 What we desire, hope for and intend—whether good or evil—have a tangible impact on other people and on the physical world.

 Intention is a force that moves and shakes.
 Its most inspirational practitioners—Jesus, Buddha, Gandhi or King Jr.—changed the world forever.
-In its darker aspect, one person’s driving desire for power can cause untold harm to other human beings—think Hitler, Stalin and those who degrade our environment for personal profit.
+In its darker aspect, one person’s driving desire for power can cause untold harm to other human beings—think Hitler, Stalin, Putin, Trump and those who degrade our environment for personal profit.

 I witnessed the power of intention and communication when I messed around with sympathetic or imitative magic.
 Pissed off with my father’s indifference, I’d sculpted a wax model of Dad, complete with hooked nose.
 I stuck pins into the little manikin and wrote an angry letter to Veronica describing my pseudo-witchcraft.
 Upon reading the letter she immediately experienced a full-blown debilitating panic-attack and took to her bed.